ddsky/spoonacular-api-clients/javascript/docs/RecipesApi.md

 let apiInstance = new SpoonacularApi.RecipesApi();
 let opts = {
-  'ingredients': carrots,tomatoes, // String | A comma-separated list of ingredients that the recipes should contain.
+  'ingredients': "carrots,tomatoes", // String | A comma-separated list of ingredients that the recipes should contain.
   'number': 10, // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
   'limitLicense': true, // Boolean | Whether the recipes should have an open license that allows display with proper attribution.
   'ranking': 1, // Number | Whether to maximize used ingredients (1) or minimize missing ingredients (2) first.